demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/TwinDimensionalProductions-CoilHeadStare/README.md

 *You are looking right at it.
 It shouldn't be able to move, right?
 Slowly, its head begins to turn towards you, menacingly.
 Mocking you.
 It knows you can't escape.*

-This is a client-mod, anyone who has it installed will see the Coil Head stare at the closest player.
+This is a client-side mod, anyone who has it installed will see the Coil Head stare at the closest player.

 Values like the speed at which the head turns are tweakable in the config file.